 You an also encourage friend and family to buy your kids non-toy gifts for birthdays and Christmas.

 Once you de-clutter the closet, you can use our closet cleaning guide to get your closet in tip top shape!

 When de-cluttering your closet, get rid of clothes that don’t fit correctly, no one ever wears, are stained, torn ,or are simply unacceptable.

 Clothes can take up space and become an unneeded hassle.

 Re-evaluate holiday decor.

-You have to store that stuff somewhere, so get rid of the things you do not really enjoy!
+You have to store holiday gift wrap somewhere, so get rid of the holiday decor and extras you do not really enjoy!

 They are just things.